Fanconi Anemia (FA)

 - Abnormal cell growth can lead to acute myeloid leukemia or other types of cancer.

 Can someone who has abnormal FA genes pass them on to their children?

 There’s a 25% chance that parents who carry abnormal FA genes will have a child who develops symptoms.
 And there’s a 25% chance that parents who carry abnormal FA genes won’t pass those abnormal genes on to their child.

 Diagnosis and Tests

-- The chromosome breakage test, which treats white blood cells or sometimes skin cells with certain chemicals to see how the chromosomes in these cells react
+- Chromosome breakage test, uses certain chemicals to see how chromosomes in blood and skin cells react.